 Ranunculus blooms have an incredible long vase life.
 They can look marvellous up to 12 days after you cut the blooms!

 Cut the flowers before they unfurl entirely.
 If the flowers are cut when they are open, the vase life can be shorter at 7-10 days.

 If you want your ranunculus to bloom through the growing season, be sure to deadhead the plants by removing spent flower heads.

 A good-sized corm can grow up to 12 stems, while smaller bulbs will grow 5-7, so plan accordingly.
 They are however a flower with very high productivity!

-Tip: #2 To make your cut ranunculus flowers last as long as possible, split the stem and condition overnight in cold water that reaches almost all the way to the flower heads.
+Tip: #2 To make your cut ranunculus flowers last as long as possible, split the stem and condition them overnight in cold water that reaches almost to the flower heads.

-Tip #3 If your ranunculus flowers are floppy wrap a piece of paper around the stem while they are being conditioned in cold water.
+Tip #3 If your ranunculus flowers are floppy, wrap a piece of paper around the stem while being conditioned in cold water.
 The paper will offer support while the flower becomes rigid from the water.

 If you’re planning a summer garden this year and thinking about planting some ranunculus tubers, I highly recommend growing early indoors and getting a head start for the best results.